 Nightingale & Sparrow reserves the right to not respond to any submission that has ignored these submission guidelines.

 Submit to no more than one genre per reading period.
-If your piece is accepted, please wait at least one reading period before submitting again (ie if you appeared in issue VI, please wait until issue VIII to submit again).
+If your piece is accepted, please wait at least one reading period before submitting again (ie if you appeared in issue VII, please wait until issue IX to submit again).
 If you weren’t included this time, don’t hesitate to submit for our next issue!

 For all submissions, ensure that your name and other identifying information does not appear on your piece(s) themselves.

 We do not consider previously published pieces (including on websites or social media), except in cases of previously published then unpublished (i.e. another online press closes its doors, leaving its former pieces without homes).

 We do consider simultaneous submissions, but please alert us via email as soon as possible if your piece(s) are accepted elsewhere.

 Please allow up to one month from the closing of submissions for us to respond to submissions.
 In cases of backup or other delays, we will share updates on our social media profiles (most often Twitter).
 Nightingale & Sparrow will respond to all submissions that meet our guidelines, whether or not the piece is accepted.

 Any works promoting violence or other harmful topics (at editors’ discretion; included, but not limited to, discrimination based on gender, race, sexual preference, weight, physical ability, socioeconomic class, etc.) will not be considered.